How knowledge management works in Jira Service Management

 - Over 70 templates that allow you to predefine and standardize content for your internal and external users.

 Create a culture focused on knowledge sharing

 Knowledge should be easy for your entire organization to search, find, and create.
-Encourage team members to collaboratively edit pages, give feedback through inline comments, or at-mention teammates for peer review.
-Recognize the authors with rewards to encourage team members to contribute to the knowledge base.
-Your leadership team can set a positive example by regularly contributing updates and blogs in Confluence.
-Go a step further, and encourage employees to interact directly with leadership by giving feedback and adding comments on Confluence pages.
+Encourage team members to actively create and edit pages.
+Recognize the authors with rewards to encourage team members to contribute to the knowledge base and improve customer satisfaction.

 Focus on brief articles or answers

 Shared documentation does not always mean shared understanding.
 Rather than creating long, expansive documents, tailor your content to your team.
 Your entire team and customers can learn and absorb information faster when it's quick to consume, uses easy-to-understand language, and is published in a timely matter.